digital-blueprint/toolkit/packages/person-select/README.md

     - example auth property: `{token: "THE_BEARER_TOKEN"}`
     - note: most often this should be an attribute that is not set directly, but subscribed at a provider

+## Override Properties

+- `buildUrlData` - A function which gets passed the select and the current search context and should return the query parameters used for searching.
+- `formatPerson` - A function which takes the select and a person object and should return the text representation displayed to the user.

 ## Local development

 ```bash